T20K in MS

 T20K – Lead candidate for multiple sclerosis

-T20K is Cyxone’s main candidate as first-line treatment for the autoimmune disease multiple sclerosis (MS).
+T20K is Cyxone’s main candidate for prophylactic treatment for the autoimmune disease multiple sclerosis (MS).
 T20K is a unique substance derived from natural plant protein that scientists at the Medical University in Vienna, Austria, and the university clinic in Freiburg, Germany, first showed inhibiting pro-inflammatory cytokines such as IL-2 and effectively reduce clinical symptoms in an animal model for MS after oral administration.
 No signs of toxicity has been observed at therapeutic dosages.

 About multiple sclerosis

 Multiple sclerosis (MS) is a chronic autoimmune disease that attacks the central nerve system (CNS), with a name that literally translates to “scar tissue in multiple areas”.
 The disease affects the whole brain, spinal cord and the optic nerve, but symptoms varies greatly between individuals, where mild cases may include numbness while severe cases may implicate paralysis, vision loss and balance disorders.
 Both genes and environmental factors have proven to affect the risk of disease and it is believed to be link between D-vitamin deficiency through sunlight and MS, which could be a possible explanation to why the disease is more prevalent in Western countries, where the disease has shown to increase while the levels of D-vitamin has decreased.
 Additionally, life style factors, such as smoking, has shown to increase the risk of the disease.
 Today, approximately 2.5 million people worldwide are affected by MS, and diagnosis occur most often among 20-40-year-olds, where double the number of women are affected compared to men.